 Me teaching at a regional Ultraformer 3 training session

-However, take note that many other treatments offer a different dimension of the non-invasive face lifting with new exciting options such as:
+Take note that many other treatments offer a different dimension for non-invasive face lifting with new exciting options such as:

 - LDM-Med which uses another type of ultrasound (HFUS) to provide cell massage and a completely regenerative way of generating collagen

-- Mucosal lasers can tighten and plump up the skin.
-Mucosal lasers are used inside the mouth or the eyelids, uniquely developed by Fotona (SMOOTH).
+- Mucosal lasers (lasers to be used inside the mouth or the eyelids) are uniquely

-These options can be complementary depending on the individual's skin type and the biggest concern.
+These options can be complementary depending on the individual's skin type and biggest concern.

-Injectable collagen stimulators are also a frequent complement with HIFU treatments (since HIFU treatments cannot replace lost volume) - studies have shown that these injectables are especially synergistic with HIFU since they target different aspects of a facelift treatment, so be open to injectables if you want optimal results!
-They are not a must, but they can be very helpful in some cases.
+Injectable collagen stimulators are also a frequent complement with HIFU treatments (since HIFU treatments cannot replace lost volume) - studies have shown that these injectables are especially synergistic with HIFU since they target different aspects of a face lift treatment, so be open to injectables if you want optimal results!
+They’re not a must, but they can be very helpful in some cases.

 If you are still unsure of which treatments to choose, I would suggest you consult your trusted doctor.

 Dr. Chua Cheng Yu (Veritas Medical Aesthetics) is a frequent trainer at medical seminars.
 He often shares his knowledge on multiple aesthetic technologies, including the Ultraformer HIFU and Teosyal fillers.
 Besides that, his clinic mirrors his philosophy of functional aesthetics: holistic health and beauty.
 Also, in his spare time, he plays the piano, dabbles with amateur photography, and maintains a personal blog.